 So, the gatherings he and Davies host, attract some of the biggest stars of Hollywood, from Charlie Chaplin to Greta Garbo to Clark Gable.
 As some of these flashback scenes are set at the height of the Great Depression, it has become a hot topic of conversation in these parties, along with the rise of Hitler in Germany.
 For Mayer and some of the others, there is a correlation between European communism and the Socialist platform on which Upton Sinclair (Bill Nye), an author and Democratic candidate, is contesting in the 1934 California Gubernatorial Election.

 Based on an offhanded suggestion from Mank, in which he tells Irving Thalberg (Ferdinand Kingsley), a top executive at MGM, that if the studio can convince people that “King Kong is 10-story tall and Mary Pickford is a virgin at 40”, they can make them believe anything.
 So, the studio launches a highly effective video propaganda campaign against Sinclair and his policies.
-It ultimately leads to his defeat and the election of Frank Merriam as the Governor of California, an outcome that the studio heads at MGM desired.
+It ultimately led to his defeat and the election of Frank Merriam as the Governor of California, an outcome that the studio heads at MGM desired.

 Mank learns that Hearst financed the propaganda drive.
 His friend Shelly Metcalf (Jamie McShane), whose personal views are similar to that of Sinclair, was lured into making the project with the prospect of directing it.
 His subsequent suicide plays a vital role in Mank’s later outburst.
 He is painfully aware of his role in Sinclair’s defeat, but unlike Metcalf, he finds solace in his two biggest vices – gambling and drinking.